WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL/README.md

 Captains Shock Beacon now has a range indicator.\
 Scavengers play a sound when spawning.\
 Sprinting UI is slightly different to support charge attacks.\
-Void Fiends Mouse2 now has a crosshair response like other charging attacks.
+Void Fiends Mouse2 now has a crosshair response like other charging attacks.\
+Void Allies have cyan eyes for easier identification.

 When winning a chat message will be displayed of the characters win quote.